Com1t/TRT_tutorial/README.md

 [Pooling layer](https://docs.nvidia.com/deeplearning/sdk/tensorrt-developer-guide/index.html#pooling-layer)
 The Pooling layer implements pooling within a channel.
 Supported pooling types are `maximum`, `average` and `maximum-average blend`.

+## Environment

+1. Use `startDocker.sh` to create the environment for crafting your tensorRT network.

+2. Is is recommended to use Jupyter Notebook to craft tensorRT netowrk.
+In NGC pytorch container, `startJupyterLabOnly.sh` can be used to create a Jupyter Lab environment.

 ## Prerequisites

 1. Upgrade pip version and install the sample dependencies.